In this article

 Cephalexin, sold under the brand name Keflex, is an antibiotic that treats bacterial infections in both children and adults.
 It belongs to a class of medicines called cephalosporin antibiotics and works by killing bacteria.3

-Cephalexin is available as a prescription medication.
-It can’t be purchased over the counter.
+Cephalexin is only available as a prescription medication.
 It comes in different formulations, including tablets, capsules, and a powder for liquid suspension.

 Like other medications, cephalexin can cause certain side effects: